 This is a question that has multiple answers.

 The Fuji X100s certainly has a distinct character of its own.
-If you need more than just the 35mm-equivalent lens, then you’re better off checking the Fuji X-Pro 1 (Amazon) which has similar wonderful image quality, or the Fuji X-E2 (Amazon).
-The Fuji EX-1 with the kit zoom lens is about the same price as the Fuji X100s (Amazon).
+If you need more than just the 35mm-equivalent lens, then you’re better off checking the Fuji X-Pro 1 (vendor) which has similar wonderful image quality, or the Fuji X-E2 (vendor).
+The Fuji EX-1 with the kit zoom lens is about the same price as the Fuji X100s (vendor).
 So it is a strong contender for your attention.
 But the Fuji EX-1 doesn’t offer the Hybrid Optical Viewfinder.
 The OVF is such an amazing part of the X-1 Pro and the X100s that it is something that would sway me.
 There is a slight lag with the EVF that is disconcerting to a long-time DLSR user that is used to the optical view in the viewfinder.